We can all agree that getting a migraine is bad enough.

 Eat only wild and pasture raised meats as conventionally raised meats are highly inflammatory.

 Lots of inflammation means one of the first things we need to do is stabilize blood sugar.
-For a list of
+For a list of blood sugar snacks see our post on the Top 10 super simple blood sugar stabilizing snacks here.

 As we develop a better sensitivity to the foods that our body is asking for and can differentiate them from the foods we are getting cravings for because of imbalances we will be able to better support the anti-inflammatory and anti-oxidant systems in our body.